Federico Pistono: Robots Will Steal Your Job, But That’s OK!

 Socrates /

-Posted on: June 11, 2012 / Last Modified: November 7, 2021
+Posted on: June 11, 2012 / Last Modified: July 5, 2024

 Federico Pistono is perhaps the youngest guest I have ever had on Singularity 1 on 1.
-Despite that Federico is already a scientific educator, social activist, blogger, and aspiring filmmaker.
+Despite that, Federico is already a scientific educator, social activist, blogger, and aspiring filmmaker.
 More recently, he is the author of a book called Robots Will Steal Your Job, But That’s OK, and an incoming student to Singularity University.

-During our discussion with Federico we cover a wide variety of topics such as his early fascination with technology and wide spectrum of personal interests; Singularity University and the grand challenges that humanity is facing today; his upcoming book Robots Will Steal Your Job, But That’s OK; artificial intelligence and the relationship between robotization and unemployment; the technological singularity and our chances of surviving it; entrepreneurship, capitalism, and intellectual property rights.
+During our discussion with Federico, we cover a wide variety of topics such as his early fascination with technology and wide spectrum of personal interests, Singularity University and the grand challenges that humanity is facing today; his upcoming book Robots Will Steal Your Job, But That’s OK; artificial intelligence and the relationship between robotization and unemployment; the technological singularity and our chances of surviving it; entrepreneurship, capitalism, and intellectual property rights.

-My favorite quote that I will take away from this interview with Pistono is: “The cure for boredom is curiosity.
-And there is no cure for curiosity.”
+My favorite quote that I will take away from this interview with Pistono is:

 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunesmake a direct donation, or become a patron on Patreon.